ChrisHinde/MaterialUtilities/docs/usage.md

 ## Preferences

-In the Add-on Preferences (Go to the Prefences in Blender [Edit menu] and the `Add-ons` section, find the Material Utilities Add-on, either by searching or selecting the `Material` category) you have the options to change some settings for this Add-on.\
+The preferences panel have been updated with version 3.0.0 of Material Utilities.
+The preferences are now structures in three categories/tabs: `Defaults`, `Texture Set Import` and `Miscellaneous`, and each tab is divided into several subcategories (as "pulldowns").

+[![Material Utilities preferences](https://chris.hindefjord.se/wp-content/uploads/2023/06/MU_Preferences_3.0.0_Defaults.png)](https://chris.hindefjord.se/wp-content/uploads/2023/06/MU_Preferences_3.0.0_Defaults.png)

+### Defaults

-The defaults section lets you set the default options (like the default material name when adding a new material) for several of the operators that is described above.\
+This tab lets you set the default options (like the default name used when adding a new material) for several of the operators described above.
+Each setting here corresponds directly to the options for the matching operator.

+### Texture Set Import

+These settings are described in the documentation for [PBR Texture Set Import](pbr_import.md#preferences).

+### Miscellaneous

+This last tab is for settings that doesn't fit in the other two, divided in two subcategories:

+- **Limits**
-The `Show 'Search' Limit` lets you choose how many materials there should be before the `Search` option in the *Assign Material* and *Select By Material* menus.
-Set it to `0` (default) to always show `Search` in the menus.
-There is also an option to have the `Search` (and `Add new material`) appear at the bottom of the menus, given a certain numbers of materials.\
+  - Here you can change when the option to search for materials appears at the the top of the *Assign Material* and *Select By Material* menus.
+Set `Show 'Search' Limit` to `0` to always show `Search` in the menus (default).
+  - `Search` (with `Add new material`) can also appear at the bottom of the menus, given a certain numbers of materials (so you don't have to go to scroll to the top of the menu if Blender happens to align the menu at the bottom).
+By setting `Show 'Search' at Bottom Limit` you can change when that happens.
-For those cases where your file have a lot of materials, and using the *Assign Material* and *Select By Material* is slow (or even hangs Blender), there is now an limit to the number of materials shown (Defaults to 1000 materials).
+  - If you have a file with a lot of materials the use of *Assign Material* and *Select By Material* might become slow (or even hang Blender), so if you have those issues you can change `Material List Menu Limit` to set the number of materials shown (Defaults to 1000 materials).
   (You can still access all the materials via the `Search` option)

-[![Material Utilities preferences](https://chris.hindefjord.se/wp-content/uploads/2023/06/MU_Preferences_3.0.0_Defaults.png)](https://chris.hindefjord.se/wp-content/uploads/2023/06/MU_Preferences_3.0.0_Defaults.png)
+- **Extra / Experimental**
+  - By default any Grease Pencil materials are excluded from the lists/menus shown by Material Utilities, but you can choose to include them by enabling `Show Grease Pencil materials`
+  - By checking `Enable Replace Multiple Materials` you'll be able to use [Replace Multiple Material](#replace-multiple-materials) from the Material Utilities menu.
+This feature is functional, but perhaps not very polished.